raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 [DFA]: https://en.wikipedia.org/wiki/Deterministic_finite_automaton

 Consider the very simple language consisting of the strings `Reg` and `Reggie`.
-This language can be implemented with this finite state machine:
+This language can be implemented with this deterministic finite automaton:

 <div class="mermaid">
   graph TD